gucu112/CSharpAutomation/README.md

 ## Getting started

-Simply open the solution file (`TestingFrameworks.sln`) from main project directory.
+Simply open the solution file (`CSharpAutomation.sln`) from main project directory.
 Any commands should be run towards chosen project, so remember to `cd` into chosen project directory.

 ### Prerequisites

 #### Playwright

-Run this command from selected project directory (e.g. `PlaywrightXunit`).
+Run this command from selected project directory (e.g. `PlaywrightXunitParallel`), replacing `{{Configuration}}` with current configuration (e.g. `ChromiumDebug`).

 ```
-pwsh bin/Debug/net8.0/playwright.ps1 install
+pwsh bin/{{Configuration}}/net8.0/playwright.ps1 install
 ```

 If `pwsh` is not available, you have to [install PowerShell](https://docs.microsoft.com/powershell/scripting/install/installing-powershell).